In-patient luxury rehab center in Thailand

 How is substance-induced psychotic disorder diagnosed?

-The substance-induced psychotic disorder is diagnosed after a thorough evaluation.
-Based on the substance abuse and symptoms described, a psychiatrist will suspect the substance-induced psychotic disorder as the culprit.
+Substance-induced psychotic disorder is diagnosed after a thorough evaluation.
+Based on the substance abuse and symptoms described, a psychiatrist suspects substance-induced psychotic disorder as the culprit.

-To rule out other mental conditions, they will perform a psychiatric evaluation of symptoms, moods, behaviors, personal and family history, and severity of drug abuse, among others.
-The psychiatrist will also interview family members to get a closer insight into the patient’s condition.
+To rule out other mental conditions, they are going to perform a psychiatric evaluation of symptoms, moods, behaviors, personal and family history, and severity of drug abuse.
+The psychiatrist is additionally going to interview family members to get a closer insight into the patient’s condition.

-For an accurate diagnosis, the psychiatrist will use DSM-5 diagnostic criteria.
-They will diagnose substance-induced psychotic disorder if the symptoms begin within a month of using or withdrawing from drugs or alcohol and if a patient has had no psychosis-related symptoms before drug abuse.
+For an accurate diagnosis, the psychiatrist uses the DSM-5 diagnostic criteria.
+They diagnose substance-induced psychotic disorder if the symptoms begin within a month of using or withdrawing from drugs or alcohol and if a patient has had no psychosis-related symptoms before drug abuse.

-People may also need a physical exam and blood/urine and imaging tests such as MRI to rule out physical causes of their symptoms.
-In many cases, that isn’t necessary since psychosis in this disorder is associated with drug abuse.
+Finally, people possibly need a physical exam and blood/urine and imaging tests such as MRI to rule out physical causes of their symptoms.
+In various cases, that isn’t necessary since psychosis in this disorder is associated with drug abuse.

 How to prevent substance-induced psychotic disorder?